 After the recital, I presented “First Piano Recital” trophies to the three young ladies who performed in public for the very first time.
 Then I presented Happy Fall, Y’all! recital certificates to everyone to commemorate this special event.
 Look how amazing their costumes turned out!
 Names have been blurred for privacy.

 Having a game night after the performance was something I had never tried before, but it was a huge hit!
 I scoured my favorite source – Pinterest – for ideas for easy and fun party games.
-Here’s a link to my Recital Themes board.
-You’ll see tons of fun game ideas and other recital ideas on this board.
+Here’s a link to my Recital Ideas Pinterest board.
+You’ll see tons of fun game ideas and other recital ideas (decorations, food, and more!) on this board.

 Materials: paper plates and markers